yaeok/PrAha_challenge/database/modeling/001/challenge03.md

 CREATE TABLE discounts (
 id SERIAL PRIMARY KEY,
 rate NUMERIC(5, 2) NOT NULL,
+startDate TIMESTAMP NOT NULL,
+endDate TIMESTAMP NOT NULL,
 created_at TIMESTAMP NOT NULL DEFAULT NOW(), updated_at TIMESTAMP NOT NULL DEFAULT NOW()
 );